sharmaeklavya2/blog-source/content/posts/hobbies.md

   [juggling video of Anthony Gatto](https://www.youtube.com/watch?v=wP8tbLBls_M).

 * **Anime**:
   'Attack on Titan' is my favorite.
-I have also watched 'Death Note', 'Fullmetal Alchemist', 'My Hero Academia' (first season only) and 'The Last Airbender'.
+I have also watched 'Death Note', 'Fullmetal Alchemist (Brotherhood)', 'My Hero Academia' (first season only) and 'The Last Airbender'.
   Do not look them up on Wikipedia; you'll get spoilers.